-Peter Park is a campus elder and serves as the campus pastor at Downtown Durham.
-Peter and his wife Grace have been around the Summit since June 2010 and at the Downtown Durham campus since the fall of 2011.
-They have a son and daughter, Timothy and Ellis.
+Peter Park is a campus elder and serves as the Campus Pastor at Downtown Durham.
+Peter and his wife Grace have been around the Summit since June 2010 and at the Downtown Durham Campus since the fall of 2011.
+They have three kids: Timothy, Ellis, and Alethea.

-Eric Stortz is a campus elder and has been on the Summit staff since 2010, currently serving as the director of the Sam James Institute.
+Eric Stortz is a campus elder and has been on the Summit staff since 2010, currently serving as the director of Cultural Engagement for the Summit Institute.
 He and his wife, Lindsay, became members of the Summit in 2008 and began attending the Downtown Durham campus in 2014.
 They have been married 10+ years and have two dogs, Shanie and Mayberry.

 Vic Wallace is a campus elder and works at the Durham Ritz.
 Vic and his wife Michele along with their sons Mitch and Chris have been at the Downtown Durham Campus for a couple of years now.
 They are involved in our worship, production and first impressions ministries.
 Vic also helps to coordinate our ministry efforts to refugees that are resettled in Durham.